-Linking leadership empowerment behavior to employee attitudes and behavioral intentions: testing the mediating role of psychological empowerment
+Linking leadership empowerment behaviour to employee attitudes and behavioural intentions

 Dewettinck, Koen ; van Ameijde, Maaike